Phone: 916-734-6619, Email: email@example.com

-Andrew Corbett is an education technologist at the Betty Irene Moore School of Nursing at UC Davis.
-He supports the school’s instructional innovation efforts including case-based learning, interactive online content, learning analytics and associated computing infrastructure.
+Andrew Corbett serves as the instructional innovation specialist for the Betty Irene Moore School of Nursing at UC Davis.
+Andrew works closely with the school’s faculty to design and deploy instructional innovations including active learning experiences, case-based learning, virtual patients and learning analytics.
 Prior to joining the School of Nursing, he developed simulation-based e-learning for veterinary continuing education and for undergraduate science education.
 Corbett earned a Doctor of Philosophy in Ecology from UC Davis with a focus on simulation of biological systems.

 Phone: 916-734-5625, Email: email@example.com